ashbaldry/designer/README.md

 docker run -p 80:80 designer
 ```

-Depending on your Docker setup, the exposed application may be available under: http://localhost:80
+Depending on your Docker set-up, the exposed application may be available under: http://localhost:80

+## Sharing Designs

+Once you are ready with your initial design, you can share it with others using Code -> Share.
+This will generate a URL that when opened by another person (or yourself in the future) will show the saved state of the design and then can be added onto and saved again - this will generate a new URL to share.

+**NB** For bookmarking to work, the server the `{designer}` application sits on must be configured to allow sessions to be saved on the disk.
+As the saved state only saves the HTML and a couple of inputs, each saved state is generally < 1kB.

 ## Notes